jetstream-org/JetStreamAPP/README.md

 <h1>How to start with application </h1>

 <h3>Step 1. </h3>
+<span>Copy this link: https://github.com/jetstream-org/JetStreamAPP.git open the terminal and run script: git clone <link>.</span>
-<span>Open jetstream project with intelliJ IDE.</span>
+<span>After cloning the project open directory with intelliJ IDE.</span>

 <h3>Step 2. </h3>
 <span>Wait for the project to load.
-Then click “Load Gradle Project” in the bottom right.</span>
+Then click “Load Gradle Project” in the bottom right corner.</span>

 <h3>Step 3. </h3>